nautobot/nautobot/docs/configuration.md

 #### ALLOWED_HOSTS

-This is a list of valid host names by which NetBox may be reached.
-This list is used to defend against cross-site scripting (XSS) attacks.
-You must specify at least one host name.
+This is a list of valid fully-qualified domain names (FQDNs) for the NetBox server.
+NetBox will not permit write access to the server via any other hostnames.
+The first FQDN in the list will be treated as the preferred name.

 Example: